Symposium on Principles of Distributed Computing

-The Symposium on Principles of Distributed Computing (PODC) is an academic conference in the field of distributed computing organised annually by the Association for Computing Machinery (special interest groups SIGACT and SIGOPS).
+The ACM Symposium on Principles of Distributed Computing (PODC) is an academic conference in the field of distributed computing organised annually by the Association for Computing Machinery (special interest groups SIGACT and SIGOPS).

 Scope and related conferences

 Work presented at PODC typically studies theoretical aspects of distributed computing, such as the design and analysis of distributed algorithms.
 The scope of PODC is similar to the scope of International Symposium on Distributed Computing (DISC), with the main difference being geographical: DISC is usually organized in European locations, while PODC has been traditionally held in North America.
 The Edsger W. Dijkstra Prize in Distributed Computing is presented alternately at PODC and at DISC.

 Other closely related conferences include ACM Symposium on Parallelism in Algorithms and Architectures (SPAA), which – as the name suggests – puts more emphasis on parallel algorithms than distributed algorithms.
 PODC and SPAA have been co-located in 1998, 2005, and 2009.